Stanford + Education Entrepreneurship Hub + Accelerator Opportunities

 Funding & Other Opportunities

-Please note that the following third-party links, resources and/or materials (“Resources”) have been collated from external sources by the Hub team and are shared for convenience only.
-These Resources are not created, operated or endorsed by Stanford and are not affiliated with Stanford.
+Please note that the following third-party links, resources, and/or materials (“Resources”) have been compiled by the Hub team from external sources and are shared for convenience only.
+These Resources are not created, operated, or endorsed by Stanford and are not affiliated with Stanford.
 Stanford makes no guarantees or warranties regarding such Resources, and Stanford is not responsible or liable for these Resources.

 - Apply by June 7 [Global] D-Prize: Awards up to 30 early-stage teams with $20K each to launch new ventures distributing proven, life-improving solutions in underserved communities.
 Focus areas include health, education, agriculture, energy, and water.